risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 slug: /sql-create-source
 ---

+A source is a resource that RisingWave can read data from.
+You can create two types of sources in RisingWave: non-materialized and materialized sources.
+The difference between these two types of sources is data from a materialized source is stored in RisingWave, while data from a non-materialized source is not.

+Use the `CREATE SOURCE` command to create a non-materialized source.
+After a non-materialized source is created, the input data is not stored in RisingWave.
+You need to create materialized views ([`CREATE MATERIALIZED VIEW`](./sql/commands/sql-create-mv.md)) to process the data and store the results in RisingWave.

-Sources are resources that RisingWave can read data from.
-Use `CREATE SOURCE` to create a source.
+Use the `CREATE MATERIALIZED SOURCE` command to create a materialized source.
+Once a materialized source is created, all data from the source is ingested into RisingWave.

 ## Syntax